2011 UEFA Champions League final: Pre-match

+Ambassador

 UEFA's ambassador for the 2011 Champions League final was the former Tottenham Hotspur forward Gary Lineker.
 In his first duty as ambassador, on 26 August 2010, Lineker helped to conduct the draw for the group stage of the competition.
 Lineker was later involved in the unveiling of the branding design for the 2011 final at an event at Wembley Stadium on 25 November 2010.
 Hosted by Sky Sports presenter Richard Keys, the event was also attended by UEFA competitions director Giorgio Marchetti, former British Minister for Sport and representative of the City of London Kate Hoey, General Secretary of The Football Association Alex Horne, and England Women's international Faye White.

+Identity

 The logo for the final is in the style of a heraldic crest and features the European Champion Clubs' Cup in the centre, flanked by two lions.
 According to the designers of the logo, London-based Radiant Studios, the lions are intended to represent the two teams that would contest the final, battling over the trophy.
 The use of traditional elements in a contemporary style in the design is said to have been inspired by modern British designers such as Vivienne Westwood and tailors on Savile Row.